 Buying Local in Portland, Maine: 688 Reasons to Do So

 Join Summer Feet Cycling & Walking as we look at some of the many benefits of investing in your local community.
-And if you’re in the Portland, Maine area or happen to be stopping by on vacation, why not check out our selection of Portland Bicycle Day Trips, tours designed to showcase the best that our town and surrounding landscapes have to offer.
+And if you’re in the Portland, Maine area or happen to be stopping by on vacation, why not check out our selection of Portland Bicycle Day Trips and Maine Bike Tours, tours designed to showcase the best that our town and surrounding landscapes have to offer.

 Why Shopping Local is Important in Portland

 Portland is many things, including a robust tourist town.
 In 2015, 5.5 million people visited Portland, creating an economic impact of $688 million.
 Portland is also a town with an award-winning food scene.
-The reality is that a tiny town of 66,000 people can’t support Portland’s restaurants.
-We need the tourists.
+In reality, a tiny town of 66,000 people can’t support Portland’s restaurants.
+We need tourists.

 People travel for various reasons, but one thing that unites all travelers is the desire for a unique experience.
 From a sampling of oysters at Eventide to the thrill of getting your picture taken with Mickey Mouse and everything in between, experiences create memories.